 During the infusion of ETHYOL the following reactions may occur:

 Sometimes the ETHYOL drip may have to be stopped if your blood pressure is low.

-Tell your doctor or nurse immediately if you have an allergic reaction such as skin rashes, hives, wheezing, throat tightness or other breathing difficulties.
+Tell your doctor or nurse immediately if you have any symptoms of allergic reaction.

 These symptoms may require immediate medical attention.